Rowlinsons Banner Image

 • Household income assessment on a joint basis.

 • Next of kin rights.
-If one of you is taken into hospital, the other partner will be kept informed of any updates or information (although you have limited decision-making without power of attorney).
+If one of you is taken into hospital, the other person will be kept informed of any updates or information (although you have limited decision-making without power of attorney).

 How does a civil partnership affect financial matters?